gvwilson/sdxjs/en/src/unit-test/index.md

     something is wrong with the test subject.

--   [%i "error (in unit test)" "unit test!error" %][%g error_test "Error" %][%/i%]: something wrong in the test itself, which means we don't know whether the test subject is working properly or not.
+-   [%i "error (in unit test)" "unit test!error" %][%g error_test "Error" %][%/i%]: something is wrong in the test itself, which means we don't know whether the test subject is working properly or not.

 To make this work,